mougiakouel/QGIS-Training-Manual/vector_analysis/network_analysis.rst

 |moderate| |FA| Using Criteria
 -------------------------------------------------------------------------------

-.. note:: This section sponsored by Siddique Motala.
+.. note:: Section developed by Linfiniti and S Motala (Cape Peninsula University of Technology)

 Add the layer :guilabel:`exercise_data/projected_data/places_33S.shp` and the aerial photographs under :guilabel:`exercise_data/raster/`, and zoom to the